richellethorpe/Currency-Exchanger/README.md

 ## Setup/Installation Requirements

-- Clone this repository to your desktop.
+- Clone this repository to your desktop
-- Install all packages with $ npm install.
+- Create an API Key at https://www.exchangerate-api.com/
-- Build the project using webpack with $ npm run build.
+- Create a .env file in the root directory.
+Within the .env file create a new line: API_KEY = [Your Generated Key Here]
-- Start a development server with $ npm run start.
+- Navigate to the root directory of the repository, and access the following functionalities using the command line:
-- Lint JS files in the src folder with $ npm run lint.
+- Install all packages with $ npm install
-- Go to https://www.exchangerate-api.com/ to obtain API key.
+- Build the project with $ npm run build
-- Add .env file and add API key.
+- Start the development server with $ npm run start
-- Commit .env to protect the privacy of your API key.
+- Lint the JS files in the src folder with $ npm run lint

 ## Known bugs